-This is only the third year of reformed GCSEs in England so if you are still a bit confused here is an explanation of what your child’s grades mean.
+This is only the fifth year of reformed GCSEs in England so if you are still a bit confused here is an explanation of what your child’s grades mean.

 • Reformed GCSEs contain more challenging content but they are still designed for the same range of students as in previous years.

 • Reformed GCSEs are linear (no modules), so students will have taken all their exams this summer.

 9 is the top grade

 • GCSE’s are now awarded by number.
 The top grade is 9 the bottom is 1.
 The government are classifying Grade 5 as a good pass.
 To help you on the day an old A is (sort of) equivalent to a 7, a C is a 4 and a G is a 1.
 Make sure you prime Grandparents with this info so they can react appropriately to your kids news!

 • Getting a grade 9 is rarer than getting an A* in previous years.
 That is deliberate.
 There are now three top grades (9, 8 and 7) where previously there were only two (A* and A), so if your kid gets a 9 that is really incredible.
 If they get grade 5s and above it is time to celebrate.

 Be there for your kids